Lawhornmatt/Ch5_DayScheduler/README.md

 I started with the provided souce code, which was only HTML and CSS, and went from there.

+## BUGS:

+Currently, the webpage works only when hosted locally, like when using the VS Code 'LiveServer' extension.
+Just opening the index.html file in your browser does not work; it is unable to access images nor the javascript file 'main.js'.
+The CSS file *is* accessible.
+I am still trying to pinpoint why.

 ## CRITERIA:

 ```